 Aspirin is another example.
 It is derived from the salicylic acid of willow tree bark.
 Guess what?
 For centuries, Ayurveda has incorporated Willow bark for its ability to decrease pain.

-No single drug on the current market can claim immunity from Ayurveda, not even artemisinin, which is used to cure malaria.
+No single drug on the current market can claim immunity from Ayurveda, not even artemisinin, which is used to deal malaria.

-It originates from sweet wormwood, an herb used worldwide, especially in Ayurveda, for ages.
+It originates from sweet wormwood, a formulation used worldwide, especially in Ayurveda, for ages.

-Indeed, some of the plants in modern medicine are related to those used in traditional medicine, and at least a quarter of today’s drugs produced globally are derived from plants.
+Indeed, some of the plants in modern medications are related to those used in traditional medicine, and at least a quarter of today’s formulations produced globally are derived from plants.

-Lack of awareness of origins of several Modern Medicines
+Lack of awareness of origins of several Modern Medications

 Another disadvantage that has been frequently used to discredit Ayurveda is the shortage of study work.
 But is it fair?